Fraud Blocker What is Dry Pour Concrete? (And Why You Shouldn’t Try It)

 Dry vs Wet Pour: Comparing Techniques

-When deciding between dry and wet pouring techniques, consider the consistency of the final product.
-When pouring concrete that is wet, you’ll achieve a more uniform mixture because water is added during the mixing process.
-This ensures better quality and strength in the final product.
+When deciding between dry and wet mix concrete, consider the consistency of the final product.
+When pouring concrete that is wet, you’ll achieve a more uniform mixture because water is added during the mixing process (usually within a concrete mixer).
+This ensures better quality and strength in the final product when compared to dry mix concrete.

 On the other hand, dry pouring involves mixing dry ingredients like cement, sand, and aggregates separately in the proper ratios.
 You don’t add water until the very end at the job site.